Home » Recipes » Norwegian » Easy & Delicious Mini Almond Cakes

-Miniature versions of foods are my favorite.
+Miniature versions of foods are our favorite.
 This is a mini version of a delicious almond cake, one of our family recipe favorites.
-With the delicious almond flavor and crunchy, textured edges this cake is always a hit!
+With the delicious almond flavor and crunchy, textured edges, this cake is always a hit!

-Our family often makes the full cake for special occasions (i.e. weddings, rehearsals, baby and bridal showers) or Christmas.
-It’s so easy to whip together and it tastes like it takes a lot more effort.
+Our family often makes the full cake for special occasions (like weddings, rehearsals, baby and bridal showers) or Christmas.
+It’s so easy to whip together and tastes like it takes a lot more effort.

 Cake